Dragonair to expand fleet by 20 pct on Asia demand

-HONG KONG Dragonair, a unit of Hong Kong's dominant carrier Cathay Pacific Airways Ltd, said on Wednesday that it plans to expand its fleet 20 percent this year by adding six aircraft and will hire more staff to meet growing demand in Asia.
+HONG KONG Feb 22 Dragonair, a unit of Hong Kong's dominant carrier Cathay Pacific Airways Ltd , said on Wednesday that it plans to expand its fleet 20 percent this year by adding six aircraft and will hire more staff to meet growing demand in Asia.

 Strong demand from China, Dragonair's largest market, helped boost the regional carrier's passenger numbers by 7 percent to a record high last year despite deepening global economic uncertainty, said Patrick Yeung, chief executive of Dragonair.